 Studying Business Management and Finance is perfect if you want to become an accountant, or go on to further study in financial management.
 It can also be the basis for a wide range of careers in industry, business and the public sector.

-Or you might choose to enhance your education and career prospects further still by taking a postgraduate degree, such as our MSc Accounting.
+Or you might choose to enhance your education and career prospects further still by taking a postgraduate degree.

 You’ll be assessed by examination, coursework, essays and activity based assignments.
 Your coursework could include problem-solving activities, consultancy projects, presentations, computer-based exams, a portfolio based on Bloomberg trading and group or individual reports.
-You'll also be able to access support materials supported by materials accessed through our virtual learning environment (VLE).
+You'll also be able to access support materials through our Learning Management System (Canvas).

 Alongside your core modules you will pick a number of optional modules.
 Please note that modules are subject to change and availability.